news-header.jpg

 NEWS

-We are pleased to announce that East Lansing Public Library in East Lansing, MI has selected Midwest Collaborative for Library Services (MCLS) to provide consulting services for strategic planning this spring and summer.
-We are looking forward to spending time with their staff and community and helping to facilitate this important work!
+We are pleased to announce that LaGrange County Public Library in LaGrange, IN has selected Midwest Collaborative for Library Services (MCLS) to provide consulting services for strategic planning this summer.
+We are looking forward to working with the library’s director, staff, Board, and community to guide the creation of a plan that will be relevant and impactful.

 Is your library looking for library-specific consultants, presenters, or facilitators?
 MCLS can help!
 Visit our webpage to read more or contact us to request a quote.